| Jay Parini has

 combinations of clothing, food, transport, buildings,

+and landscape.
 At the same

 time Parini publishes his book, and Katrina hits New